 • IRS-compliant documentation that holds up under audit scrutiny

-With 100% bonus depreciation restored for 2025, investors who act this tax year can front-load deductions that would otherwise stretch across 27.5 to 39 years.
+With 100% bonus depreciation available for property acquired and placed in service on or after January 19, 2025, investors in that category can front-load deductions that would otherwise stretch across 27.5 to 39 years.
 That's a narrow window worth taking seriously.

 Frequently Asked Questions